Advisory Council.

 As the Member for BC’s Legislative Assembly for Nelson-Creston from 2009 to 2020, and in her roles as BC’s Minister for Energy, Mines and Petroleum Resources from 2017 to 2020 and Minister of Jobs, Economic Development and Competitiveness in 2020, Michelle Mungall has been a voice for indigenous partnerships and reconciliation.
 Two of her proudest moments in government were celebrating the start of the Ktunaxa Indigenous Protected and Conserved Area for Qat’Muk, also known as Jumbo Glacier, and standing with Haisla Chief Councillor Crystal Smith on the day LNG Canada announced their final investment decision.
 On both occasions, her infant son was in attendance.
 After leaving public office to be closer to her growing family, Michelle began working with the public affairs firm GT & Company and Woodfibre LNG.
 She is also a regular contributor to the Vancouver Sun and has recently completed the manuscript for her memoir, Minister Mom.
 Michelle continues to reside in Nelson with her husband and two children where they enjoy all the mountains have to offer.re

-Ombrielle Neria serves as the Communications and External Relations Director for the Tahltan Central Government, leading the charge for the implementation of consent-based decision-making within the Tahltan Nation and the implementation of the United Nations Declaration on the Rights of Indigenous Peoples within the Province of British Columbia - and Canada.
+Ombrielle Neria currently supports strategic communications for the Clean Energy Association of British Columbia.
+She also provides consulting and advisory services for Indigenous communities and industry on a variety of cutting-edge initiatives, focusing on communications, strategy development and engagement.
+Her work has focused on the implementation of consent-based decision-making and the implementation of the United Nations Declaration on the Rights of Indigenous Peoples.
 She has both Indigenous and European ancestry.
 Ombrielle has a diverse background in communications, strategic planning, negotiations, and program development.
-She brings her passion and expertise to developing and executing complex communications projects and strategies across multiple organizations, levels of government, and stakeholder groups.
-Her work focuses on communication and engagement that supports internal governance, government-to-government relations, rights and title issues, cultural heritage and site protection, environmental stewardship, land use planning, economic development, and major projects.
+She brings her passion and expertise to developing and executing complex communications projects and strategies across multiple organizations, levels of government, industry, and stakeholder groups.
+Her work focuses on communication and engagement that supports internal governance, government-to-government relations, environmental stewardship, land use planning, major projects, economic development, rights and title advancement, cultural heritage and site protection, and more.
+She has supported such progressive organizations as the Tahltan Central Government, Ts'elxwéyeqw Tribe, Stó꞉lō Research and Resource Management Centre and collaborative initiatives with the Province of British Columbia such as the Collaborative Stewardship Forum.

 Karen Ogen, former Chief of the Wet’suwet’en First Nation and CEO of the First Nations LNG Alliance, champions responsible LNG development in Canada, focusing on environmental sustainability and First Nations' engagement.
 With a rich background in social work and Indigenous governance, her leadership is aimed at enhancing economic opportunities for Indigenous communities through responsible resource development.
 Karen, the first in her family to achieve two Master's degrees, has been recognized as a significant influencer in BC, advocating for dialogue between First Nations, industry, and government on resource opportunities.
 She is a celebrated leader, acknowledged for her impactful work in the resources sector.